weijie-tan3/mcp-trino/README.md

 ## CI/CD and Releases

 This project uses GitHub Actions for continuous integration and GoReleaser for automated releases.

+### Continuous Integration Checks

+Our CI pipeline performs the following checks on all PRs and commits to the main branch:

+#### Code Quality
+- **Linting**: Using golangci-lint to check for common code issues and style violations
+- **Go Module Verification**: Ensuring go.mod and go.sum are properly maintained
+- **Formatting**: Verifying code is properly formatted with gofmt

+#### Security
+- **Vulnerability Scanning**: Using govulncheck to check for known vulnerabilities in dependencies
+- **Dependency Scanning**: Using Trivy to scan for vulnerabilities in dependencies (CRITICAL, HIGH, and MEDIUM)
+- **SBOM Generation**: Creating a Software Bill of Materials for dependency tracking
+- **SLSA Provenance**: Creating verifiable build provenance for supply chain security

+#### Testing
+- **Unit Tests**: Running tests with race detection and code coverage reporting
+- **Build Verification**: Ensuring the codebase builds successfully

+#### CI/CD Security
+- **Least Privilege**: Workflows run with minimum required permissions
+- **Pinned Versions**: All GitHub Actions use specific versions to prevent supply chain attacks
+- **Dependency Updates**: Automated dependency updates via Dependabot

+### Release Process

+When changes are merged to the main branch:

+1. CI checks are run to validate code quality and security
+2. If successful, a new release is automatically created with:
+   - Semantic versioning based on commit messages
+   - Binary builds for multiple platforms
+   - Docker image publishing to GitHub Container Registry
+   - SBOM and provenance attestation

 ### Makefile Commands